-There are three reasons to turn off any appliances you were using when the power went out:
+There are several good reasons to turn off any appliances you were using when the power went out:

-- Protecting your appliances: When power returns, there will be a surge of electrical energy that could damage sensitive equipment like computers, laptops, or televisions.
+- When power returns, there will be a surge of electrical energy that could damage sensitive equipment like computers, laptops, or televisions.

-- Helping your utility to restore service: Restarting appliances can use almost double the amount of electricity that they use when running normally.
+- Restarting appliances can use almost double the amount of electricity that they use when running normally.
 Think of the way lights dim briefly when the A/C fan comes on.
 Then imagine the power demands placed on the electric system when every customer needs more power than usual - all at the same time.
 When the main switches are re-energized, this demand can cause breakers to trip.
 It helps if you don't have all your appliances waiting to draw power the instant it is restored.

-There are two options for how to turn off your appliances, both with advantages and disadvantages:
+There are two options for turning off your appliances, both with advantages and disadvantages:

 - The second option is to turn off your main circuit breaker.
 This ensures that you will not overlook anything.
 It does mean you will have to keep an eye on streetlights outside to let you know that power has been restored.

-If the outage is likely to be prolonged, and the weather is hot, prepare to stay cool as your house heats up:
+If the outage is likely to be prolonged, prepare to stay comfortable:

-- Keep an eye on young children and the elderly for signs of heat exhaustion.
-Call 9-1-1 in case of a medical emergency.
+- Keep an eye on your family members and call 9-1-1 in case of a medical emergency.